FARM NAME: Village Farm, Oxfordshire

 For Tom, it all began in the veggie patch, with compost trials and interplanting.
 Here they also practice the ‘No Dig’ method after Charles Dowding and have seen significant improvement in the soil and produce quality four years down the line.

 On the whole though, Tom recognises that he’s been fortunate with the history of dairy and FYM on the farm which has meant existing soil organic matter levels of 6-15%.
-To support these numbers, Tom also bi-crops without pesticides, herbicides, or fungicides, and practices static aerated pile composting, Johnson-Su composting, and experiments with vermicomposting too
+To support these numbers, Tom also bi-crops without pesticides, herbicides, or fungicides, and practises small-scale static aerated pile composting, Johnson-Su composting, and experiments with vermicomposting too.

 For their Johnson-Su, they make a doughnut-shaped cylinder, about 1m diameter, with two pieces of chicken mesh, and position this under tree cover.
 Into this, Tom puts mostly wood chip (80-90%) with cow manure and some lawn clippings or nettles to add heat at the thermophilic phase.
 Lastly, Tom will add an inoculum from a previous pile and then let it break down over the course of a year.